 History of the University

-Though Texas State originally became renowned for preparing public school teachers, today it does far more.
-Texas State, a major institution of higher education approaching an enrollment of 40,000, currently offers programs not only in the College of Education, but also in the College of Applied Arts, Emmett and Miriam McCoy College of Business Administration, College of Fine Arts and Communication, College of Health Professions, Honors College, College of Liberal Arts, College of Science and Engineering, and University College.
-University College oversees freshman advising as well as other activities of the freshman year experience in addition to housing students who have not yet chosen a major.
+While Texas State was originally renowned for preparing public school teachers, today it has grown into a major institution of higher education approaching an enrollment of 40,000.
+The university’s two campuses currently offer programs not only in the College of Education, but also in the College of Applied Arts, Emmett and Miriam McCoy College of Business Administration, College of Fine Arts and Communication, College of Health Professions, Honors College, College of Liberal Arts, College of Science and Engineering, and University College.
+University College oversees first-year advising as well as other activities of the first-year experience in addition to guiding students who have not yet chosen a major.
 The Graduate College provides opportunities for continued intellectual growth through advanced and specialized education that develops leaders in the professions and in research up through the doctoral degree.

 Texas State acquired one of the most unique ecosystems in the world in 1994 when it purchased the former Aquarena Springs resort and theme park.
 The purchase allowed Texas State to serve as steward of the headwaters of the San Marcos River, preserving and protecting one of the oldest inhabited spots in North America for future generations of Texans.
 Now called the Aquarena Center, the 90-acre property is the site of a wide variety of educational and research pursuits.
 Aquarena Center is home to eight endangered species of plants and animals that exist nowhere else in the world.

 In 1998, as the lead institution, Texas State joined forces with other area universities to establish the Round Rock Higher Education Center, now known as the Texas State University Round Rock Campus (RRC).
-The RRC, located on 101 acres north of Austin, offers upper-division and graduate educational opportunities in Williamson County and Austin.
+The RRC, located on 101 acres north of Austin, houses the majority of Texas State’s health professions academic programs, and offers upper-division and graduate educational opportunities in Williamson County and Austin.